wp-plugins/wp-visual-adverts/readme.txt

 * Uses the default theme styling;
 * Compatible with WooSidebars;
 * Developers have the possibility to customize the plugin by creating a duplicate templates and styles in the active theme folder;
-* **NEW!** Custom options for widgets: text color, ads number, animation options.
+* Custom options for widgets: text color, ads number, animation options.
-* **NB!** The core of the plugin has been changed and optimised for adding a new useful features.
-We forced to raise the requirements to PHP version on Your web server. **Minimum required PHP version - 5.3.0**.
+* Minimum required PHP version is **5.3.0**;
+* **NEW!** Optional ability to enqueue scripts and styles only for the pages with adverts.
+Just go to the plugin settings and enable "footer scripts" option, save settings and check the results.

 = Upcoming Updates =
 * ads group shortcode for pages
 * statistic per click